New Guinness World Record for hydrogen powered train

 Since then, a large number of developments have taken place to integrate fuel cells and hydrogen storage systems into FLIRT trains.

-These have been intensively tested, first in and recently on a dedicated test ring in Colorado in the United States.
+These have been intensively tested, first in Switzerland and recently on a dedicated test ring in Colorado in the United States.

 This is a monumental achievement from our entire team and we are very proud to hold another record title.